stonepros/stone/doc/rbd/iscsi-target-ansible.rst

 .. warning::
-  A purge operation will fail, if RBD images have snapshots or clones and are exported through the Ceph iSCSI gateway.
+  A purge operation will fail, if RBD images have snapshots or clones and are exported through the Stone iSCSI gateway.

 ::